getsmap/smap-responsive/README.md

 > Quick install with [npm](https://nodejs.org/): `npm install --save smap-responsive`

-###Credit
+###Who to blame?
 The framework is developed by [Johan Lahti](https://github.com/johanlahti) at [City of Malmö](http://www.malmo.se) together with a team of valuable [contributors](https://github.com/getsmap/smap-responsive/graphs/contributors).
-Credit should also go to the testers and users providing feedback – as well as those who have shared a link to their maps above.
-If you also want to share your map with us, please contact the [the site admin](https://github.com/johanlahti).

 ###Why another framework?
 First of all.
-This framework is based around Leaflet controls.
-This means most of the code here is **reusable** in any other Leaflet-based framework.
-You can easily pick other Leaflet tools from the [Leaflet plugin site](http://leafletjs.com/plugins.html) or vice versa – pick controls from here and use in your own Leaflet based framework.
+This framework is based around Leaflet controls (plugins).
+The controls are **reusable** in any other Leaflet-based framework.
+You can pick Leaflet controls from the [Leaflet plugin site](http://leafletjs.com/plugins.html) or vice versa – pick controls from here and use in your own Leaflet based framework (with few or no modifications needed).

 Second.
 This framework is built to be **dynamic** and serve multiple objectives in various contexts.
 Smap-responsive is used in many different types of external applications as well as for stand-alone maps.
-Although every map is unique, most functionality can be re-used for each map.
-As a bonus, this also means existing functionality has been well tested.
+Although every map is unique, most functionality can be re-used for every map.

 Third.
 In order to minimise the need of programmers' hands-on – we put a lot of effort into making this framework as **easy to use** as possible for the administrator.
 New maps – from the most advanced to the simplest of simple – can be created by just copying and modifying one configuration file.
 This gives the administrator a lot of **power** and **flexibility** – without doing any programming.